BrunoZell/CollectiveIntelligence/readme.md

 Any given `IBroker<'Action>`-instance can be instructed to execute its action by calling `Execute` and passing an instance of its `'Action`-type.
 The _Broker_ then sends according network IO to the related external computer networks, essentially executing the requested _Action_.

 ### Behavior

+The module listens to `NewDecision` messages.
+Each such message references an _Action Set_ (`DataModel.ActionSet`), which contains one or more _Action Initiations_ (`DataModel.ActionInitiation`).

+For each received _Action Initiation_, execute the following procedure:

+1. Capture current timestamp as of the _Runtime Clock_ as execution start timestamp.
+2. Route `'Action`-instance to matching `IBroker<'Action>` and wait for completion.
+3. Build new node in this instantiations _Execution Sequence_: `DataModel.ExecutionSequenceHead`.
+4. Emit message `ActionExecuted` linking the newest _Execution Sequence_.

 ### Data Structure